- class rusttypes.result.Result¶

 >>> Ok(42).expect_err("This should panic") RuntimeError: This should panic >>> Err("Some error message").expect_err("This should not panic") Some error message

-- abstract inspect(op: Callable[[T], None]) Result[T, E] ¶
+- abstract inspect(op: Callable[[T], None]) Result[T, E]¶

 Calls the provided closure with a copy of the contained value (if

-).- Parameters:
+Ok).- Parameters:

 op (Callable[[T], None]) – The closure to call with the contained value.